So you’ve taken a well-earned break away from your blog, and in that time you’ve had nothing to do with blogging whatsoever.

-First of all, congratulations and I’m sure you deserved the long break, taking frequent time away from blogging or anything for that matter, can certainly help you to recharge those batteries and reassess where you are with things, but here’s a little tip for the future –
+Taking frequent time away from blogging, online business or anything else even can certainly help you to recharge those batteries and reassess where you are with things, but here’s a little tip for the future –

-Anytime you feel like taking a ‘lengthily’ break from your blog or blogging for any reason, consider reducing your blogging frequency instead, or getting someone in to assist you with your content creation or blog management.
+Anytime you feel like taking a ‘lengthily’ break from blogging again, consider reducing your blogging frequency instead, or finding someone to assist you with your content creation or blog management.

 #2.
 Clear out all pending and spam comments